tobyweston/blog/source/_posts/2012-08-11-oauth-and-http-part-i.md

     GET https://api.freeagent.com/v2/approve_app?redirect_uri=XXX&response_type=code&client_id=YYY HTTP/1.1

 The [FreeAgent documentation](https://dev.freeagent.com/docs/oauth) talks about your application making this request but it really needs to be done in a browser environment.
-Fine, if you application is a web app.
+Fine, if your application is a web app.
 Not fine, if you're trying to programmatically do the HTTP `GET` request.
 At least, things got complicated for me when I tried.

 If you do make the request in a browser environment, you'll log into FreeAgent with your user account and be asked to authorise the client application.